ChristianMacDonald/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+ReactJS is a Javascript library that was made in an attempt to make it easier to build reactive user interfaces.
+React components can store an internal state, and when that state changes, React automatically rerenders all components affected by said state, making it "reactive".

 - [ ] What does it mean to _think_ in react?

+Divide UI components into a hierarchy.
+Build a static version of the UI.
+Find out what the smallest amount of state you can store and still have all the functionality you need is.
+Decide which component should hold the state.
+Finally pass down whatever state might need to be changed to the components responsible for changing it, etc.

 - [ ] Describe state.

+State is an object that a React component can have stored inside of it that keeps track of certain values the developer needs to use in order to determine how to render the data.

 - [ ] Describe props.

+Props is an object that gets passed as an argument to either a functional component or a class component's constructor.
+It contains whatever data the developer chooses to pass down to the component.
+Props allows components to share state data or function handlers for instance.

 ## Project Set Up